 Mutua Madrid Open, Madrid

 Staying on the subject of Madrid, the 12th May sees the world’s tennis elite embark on the Spanish capital for the Mutua Madrid Open.
 This tennis tournament is hosted in the magnificent Caja Magica sports arena, which is flexible enough to allow games to be played both indoors and outdoors, due to its retractable roofs.
 This has proven very handy in the past when inclement weather has threatened to spoil the tournament.
-Many locals come to watch compatriot Rafael Nadal strut his stuff on court, with the superstar now back to full fitness after a difficult spell on the sidelines due to injury.
+Many locals come to watch compatriot Rafael Nadal strut his stuff on the court, with the superstar now back to full fitness after a difficult spell on the sidelines due to injury.
+A sporting event is a great option for families travelling with teenagers in Madrid

 Vuelta a Espana, Nationwide